modalitysystems/modalitysoftware-docs/twa/TeamworkAnalyticsDataCollectorDeployment.md

 If you would like to change the default reminder scheduling.
 Follow [these steps to configure the Task Scheduler](NotificationTaskScheduling.md).

-If you would like more information on the default Bot scenarios and their message content see [here](BotsContent.md).
+If you would like more information on the default Bot scenarios and their message content see [here](automation\TWA-Bot-Scenarios).

+If you would like more information on how to Create an Adaptive Card Template see [here](automation\TWA-Automation-CreateAdaptiveCardTemplate).

+If you would like more information on how to Configuring Scenarios see [here](automation\TWA-Automation-ConfigurableScenarios).

 ### Step 5 (optional): Configuring